lcainswebdeveloper/lewsblog/README.md

 # lewsblog

-- Save public/index.html.bak as public/index.html and set the url to your blog api.
+- Save src/env.js.bak as src/env.js and amend the relevant urls as per your project.

 ## Project setup
 ```